plateauNE/CCRAN/README.md

-# **CCRSN**:  A Component and Class Relation-Aware Network for Surgical Action Triplet Recognition
+# **CCRAN**:  A Component and Class Relation-Aware Network for Surgical Action Triplet Recognition